edgespace-io/Edgestream/Android/README.md

 ```

-## Notifications
+## Cloud2Device

-Manage notifications from the EdgestreamSDK client for Cloud to Device Messages and Receipt of Device to Cloud Messaging.
+Manage Messages received by the EdgestreamSDK client for Cloud to Device Messages and Receipt of Device to Cloud Messaging.
-Developer must implement the EdgestreamMessageEventCallback interface to receive notifications from the Edgestream Client.
+Developer must implement the EdgestreamMessageEventCallback interface to receive messages from the Edgestream platform.
+Cloud
+to device messages are only received when the client is running.

 In the sample application we implement the interface on our main activity class as below